bradley35/KeySearch/README.md

 This repository contains the interface I used to collect data and the program I used to analyze it.
 I have removed the csv files I collected from other volunteers to maintain privacy.

-Data.xlsx graphs my final results, with total typing time used as a control
+Data.xlsx graphs my final results, with total typing time used as a control.